zaphosting/docs/docs/vserver-linux-python.md

 ### Interpreter mode

-Running the `python3` command will start the python interpreter.
-You can start writing any valid python code after the `>>>` prefix and it will be executed after pressing `Enter`.
+Running the `python3` command will start the Python interpreter.
+You can start writing any valid Python code after the `>>>` prefix and it will be executed after pressing `Enter`.
 You can close the interpreter once you are finished by running `exit()` into the console.

 ### Running .py files